m1kc/langspeed/README.md

 `make check` checks that you have all the compilers and interpreters, `make test` runs tests without any checks.

+There's also an experimental CoffeeScript runner. `npm install` to install deps, `./make.coffee` to run.

 My results
 ----------